utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 to be played.
 The order of the notes are saved in an array and the machine is able to play each note successfully.
 The function buzzer_set_period(#) allows a sound to be made in which # represents a note (defined as a number).

-### assembly

-**assembly.h** <br>
-**assembly.s** <br>

-This project required at least one function to be implemented in assembly, so the code for state 4 is included here.
-The code checks whether the red light is on, and if the red light is on, then it will turn on the green light and turn off the red light.
-Otherwise, it will turn on the red light and turn off the green light.

 ### p2 interrupt handler